 Eliminate pests with pyrethrum-based sprays, or wash them off by spraying them with water.
 Rubbing alcohol can also be sprayed on the leaves of the plants.

-Succulents can also suffer from something called edema, or the abnormal retention of water.
+Succulents can also suffer from edema, or the abnormal retention of water.
 This can lead to brown spots and is caused by water intake through the roots that outstrips the rate of transpiration among the plants.
 This could be because of overwatering and the lack of draining holes in pots.

 Dissolved salts and chemicals can also lead to brown spots.
 If you administer too many fertilizers, the salts in fertilizers can accumulate in the soil and burn the roots.
 When the saline solution moves up through the plants, it can burn the leaves and result in brown spots.